wehlutyk/2016-09-daad-research-project/project.md

 Such a sentence can be transformed on two levels: components can be added, removed, or switched around, and components can be internally transformed.
 In particular, we are interested in analysing which components are maintained in the final sentences.
-We have selected several additional data sources to construct sentences for these to sets of iterations, several of which come from works such as @danescu-niculescu-mizil_you_2012 and their collaborators' research.^[The full list is available on the project wiki, [osf.io/k7d38/wiki/Seeds/](https://osf.io/k7d38/wiki/Seeds/).]
+We have selected several additional data sources to construct sentences for these two sets of iterations, several of which come from works such as @danescu-niculescu-mizil_you_2012 and their collaborators' research.^[The full list is available on the project wiki, [osf.io/k7d38/wiki/Seeds/](https://osf.io/k7d38/wiki/Seeds/).]

 The third and fourth work items concern the context in which the sentences are presented.
 As explained in the report "*The Gistr Platform*", we intend to gradually introduce complexity to the tasks in the experiment, making sure each additional element in the task serves a purpose.